Geodefi/Portal-Eth/contracts/modules/Readme.md

 Simply, stakers can deposit Ether and mint gETH.

 - Private pools only allow whitelisted addresses and pool CONTROLLER to deposit.
-- If Liquidity Pool is in isolation mode, Portal does not trust it and just mints.
+- If Liquidity Package is in isolation mode, Portal does not trust it and just mints.
 - If Withdrawal Pool is in isolation mode, Portal does not trust the Pool and does not mint at all.

 ### Validator Delegation